10 Plants Toxic to Dogs: The Silent Threat in Your Garden

 Cyclamens are particularly beautiful plants, especially when they are in bloom.
 The blooms of this plant last long and come in every shade of pink.

 This makes the cyclamen a popular houseplant, especially in the winter.
-But this plant, too, is toxic to dogs.
+But this one of the plants toxic to dogs.
 Ingestion can cause drooling, vomiting, and diarrhea.

 Dogs that dig up and gobble the plant’s roots may experience heart problems, or even die, says Dr. Hohenhaus.